thaidv96/thaidv96.github.io/_posts/2020-06-14-intro-to-nlp.md

 ---
 layout: post
-title: Syntax Highlighting Post
+title: Giới thiệu về xử lý ngôn ngữ tự nhiên
-excerpt: "Demo post displaying the various ways of highlighting code in Markdown."
+excerpt: "Tổng quan về NLP, các ứng dụng của NLP"
-categories: [code]
+categories: [NLP,cs224n]
 modified: 2014-09-14
-comments: true
+comments: false
 ---

 Syntax highlighting is a feature that displays source code, in different colors and fonts according to the category of terms.
 This feature facilitates writing in a structured language such as a programming language or a markup language as both structures and syntax errors are visually distinct.
 Highlighting does not affect the meaning of the text itself; it is intended only for human readers.[^1]